Mahima0107/EDA_2/README.md

 Lifestyle Factors: Smoking and obesity are notable contributors to heightened risk levels.

 🧠 Potential Applications
-Machine Learning Models: Develop predictive models to assess individual risk levels based on input features.
+Risk Stratification: Classifying patients into different risk categories to prioritize medical interventions.
-Healthcare Analytics: Inform public health strategies by identifying high-risk demographics and regions.
+Personalized Medicine: Tailoring treatment plans based on individual risk profiles.
-Clinical Decision Support: Assist healthcare professionals in early diagnosis and personalized treatment planning.
+Public Health Policy: Informing strategies to mitigate risk factors prevalent in specific demographics or regions.
-Educational Tools: Create interactive dashboards for patient education and awareness campaigns.
+Educational Tools: Serving as a resource for teaching data analysis and machine learning techniques in healthcare contexts.